i09157/Myapp_Omniauth/README.md

+1. github with sign up

+2. sign out

-github with sign up -> sign out -> github with sign in  -> roop error
+3. github with sign in

+4. [sign up] roop error